rkaunismaa/LLaMa2_PlayGround/README.md

  [A Beginner’s Guide to Fine-Tuning Mistral 7B Instruct Model](https://adithyask.medium.com/a-beginners-guide-to-fine-tuning-mistral-7b-instruct-model-0f39647b20fe)

  Dang!
 I ran out of VRAM trying to do the above.
-I think I need to find an example notebook of fine-tuning some 3B LLama model ...
+I think I need to find an example notebook of fine-tuning some 3B LLama model ... um no cuz 7B IS the smallest model!

  Nice!
 Ok, got the Mistral/mistral-finetune.ipynb notebook running locally to train this model!